pluto/ronkathon/src/shamir/README.md

   - `combine_shares(shares: &[Share]) -> u128`
     Reconstructs the secret from a collection of shares using Lagrange interpolation.

-## Applications and Use Cases

-Shamir's Secret Sharing has a variety of practical applications, including:

-- **Secure Storage and Backup:**
-  Keys or other sensitive information can be split into shares stored in different locations (or entrusted to different custodians).
-Only a certain number (the threshold) of shares need to be combined to recover the original secret, thus providing redundancy along with security.

-- **Multisignature Wallets:**
-  In the world of cryptocurrencies, secret sharing can secure a signing key by distributing parts of it among multiple parties.
-This helps guard against a single point of failure or compromise.

-- **Access Control:**
-  Organizations can employ secret sharing to ensure that no single person holds the entire secret (such as a company master key).
-Only a consensus among authorized personnel can reveal the full secret.

-- **Threshold Cryptography:**
-  Shamir’s scheme provides a basis for many advanced protocols in threshold cryptography, where operations (like signing or decryption) are performed jointly by a group of parties, each holding a share of the key.

 ## How to Use This Module